-Often when new approaches to storytelling are undertaken, they don’t always get it right the first time (or even the first few times).
+Often when creators undertake new approaches to storytelling, they don’t always get it right the first time (or even the first few times).
 For example, while the found-footage genre was initiated with 1980’s Cannibal Holocaust, it wasn’t popularised until 1999’s The Blair Witch Project.
-Other examples might be 3D becoming mainstream due to Avatar rather than something like Jaws 3D; or perhaps 1927’s The Jazz Singer being known as the first film with spoken dialogue, even though several short films had already met this challenge.
+Other examples might be 3D becoming mainstream due to Avatar rather than something like Jaws 3D.
+Or perhaps 1927’s The Jazz Singer being known as the first film with spoken dialogue, even though several short films had already met this challenge.

 Searching is one of those latter films.
 It may not be the first attempt to tell a story entirely through digital screens (that honour belongs to 2014’s Unfriended).
 But here it is an experience so astounding that in the future Searching’s approach to this new filming technique might be considered the birth of an entirely new genre.

 A loving and caring father, David Kim (John Cho) seems to have a great relationship with his 16-year-old daughter, Margot (Michelle La).
 This is in spite of the recent death of Pamela (Sara Sohn), David’s wife and Margot’s mother.

 But one day, out of the blue, Margot suddenly stops replying to David’s communications.
 Slowly it soon becomes apparent that Margot has gone missing; causing the police, led by Detective Rosemary Vick (Debra Messing), to start an investigation.